LovesWorking/LovesWorking/README.md

 ### Hi there 👋
-I'm Austin Johnson, a passionate full stack web developer from Portland, Oregon! i currently live in Denver, Colorado.
+### I'm Austin Johnson, a passionate full stack web developer from Portland, Oregon.
+I currently live in Denver, Colorado.

 ### I code with